BenCellini/CrazyFly/README.md

 The [mat2vid.m](util/mat2vid.m) &  [vid2mat.m](util/vid2mat.m) functions I provide may be useful for converting your files between formats.

 ## Main CrazyFly functions
 Each function comes with its own guide file.
-Make sure to have the path to the main tracker function (e.g., [body_tracker.m](body_tracker/body_tracker.m)) and the [tools](tools) directory  on the MATLAB path before running any functions.
+Make sure to have the path to the main tracker function (e.g., [body_tracker.m](body_tracker/body_tracker.m)) and the [util](util) directory  on the MATLAB path before running any functions.
 The file [run_trackers.m](run_trackers.m) shows example usage for all main CrazyFly functions, but it is recommended to read the guides for all functions (linked below) first.

 ### Registration